ryan-ccccc/ryan-c/ArduinoProject.md

     connectButton.addEventListener("click", async () => {

       if (!("serial" in navigator)) {

         statusText.textContent =
           "Web Serial is not supported in this browser.";

         return;
       }

       try {

-        // Ask user to choose Arduino
-        port = await navigator.serial.requestPort();
+        // Ask user to choose the Arduino port = await navigator.serial.requestPort();

         // Same baud rate as Arduino